 Please click here to view Books With Beane flyer for November.

 The Center Book Group will meet at the Senior Center to discuss My Name is Lucy Barton by Elizabeth Strout. more info

-Wednesday, June 1, 7pm
+Wednesday, December 28th, 7pm

 Curious about either book group?
 Newcomers are always welcome to come!
 Call 508-473-2145, ext 2 for more details.
 Looking for recommendations and ideas for your next book group?
 Try Reading Group Guides.